pb-dot/Deb_Packages/README.md

    2. sudo dpkg -P fbi

-## Installation Steps : FTP server and client
+## Installation Steps : custom FTP server and client
 #### To Know What it does, its Details, its Code_Base and Features of this software <a href="https://github.com/pb-dot/Socket_Programming/tree/main/FTP">Click Here</a>

 1. Download prithi-ftp.deb file from this repo